Tennessee Rep. Barbara Cooper, oldest-serving legislator in state history, dies at 93

 Several of Cooper's peers provided kind words in her remembrance as they learned of her passing.

 "I’m saddened to learn of the passing of Representative Barbara Cooper.
 She was an advocate and servant for her constituents.
-Will be praying for her family," Councilman Chase Charlisle said.
+Will be praying for her family," - Memphis City Councilman Chase Charlisle

+“I was deeply saddened to hear of the death of longtime Tennessee legislator Barbara Cooper, and I offer my prayers and deepest condolences to her family and friends.
+She loved Memphis and was one of its greatest advocates.
+She will truly be missed.” - Shelby County Sheriff Floyd Bonner, Jr.

+"Citizens For Better Service would like to express our condolences to family, friends and supporters of Representative Barbara Cooper.
+As founding chairman of Citizens For Better Service, I appreciate and will always treasure the wisdom of Representative Barbara Cooper.
+The bus riders of this lost a great fighter for justice in public transportation." - Johnnie Mosley - Founding Chairman, Citizens For Better Service

 More about Tennessee State Rep. Barbara Ward Cooper